May 14, 2024

 What is a Jet Nebulizer?What is a Jet Nebulizer?

-Jet nebulizers use compressed gas to make medicated mist.
+Jet nebulizers use compressed gas to make a medicated mist.
 These nebulizers deliver this gas through a pressurized stream of air, down a narrow tube or channel, and through an opening to create a jet.
 The movement of the air creates a vacuum that pushes the liquid medication out of the nebulizer, driving the misted medication deep into the lungs.
 Jet nebulizers are inexpensive, easy to use, and can deliver a variety of medications that cannot be administered by handheld inhalers.

 How Does a Jet Nebulizer Work?